Itay2805/image-builder/README.md

 # image-builder
-A tool to create images based on a yaml file.
+A tool to create images based on a json file.

 *This tool was made based on https://github.com/no92/vineyard/blob/dev/util/builder*